NextForge-Development/NextPluginMessaging/README.md

 }
 ```

-And make sure you have the Paper/Velocity repositories:
+And make sure you have the Paper repository:

 ```kotlin
 repositories {